sillsdev/appbuilder-storybuilder/README.md

 # Release Documentation

+GitHub Actions are configured to build a release on tagged commits.

-In order to generate a release version for our code after making adjustments you will need to follow the steps below:
+In order to generate a release version locally, follow the steps below:

 1. Install GoReleaser [link](https://goreleaser.com/install/)
-2. In a CLI, navigate to the directory containing the source code (main.go and read.go)
+2. In a CLI, navigate to the root directory (contains main.go)
-3. Run `goreleaser init` to generate a `.goreleaser.yaml` file
+3. Run `goreleaser release --snapshow --rm-dist`
-4. Ensure you have proper write access to the repository and generate a GitHub [personal access token](https://github.com/settings/tokens) for your account, making sure it has at least the `write:packages` option checked
-5. Create a folder in your `homedirectory~/.config/` directory labeled `goreleaser` if it doesn't already exist
-6. Copy your token into a file called `github_token` and place it into the `goreleaser` folder you created.
-7. With your CLI set to the folder with your source code and the `.goreleaser.yaml` file, create a tag for your release with `git tag -a TAG_ID -m TAG_MESSAGE`(e.g. `git tag -a v0.1.0 -m "Release Version 0.1.0"`)
-8. Push your tag using `git push origin TAG_ID` (e.g. `git push origin v0.1.0`), and GitHub Actions will take care of the building!

-(Optional) 9.
-If you wish to compile without releasing to GitHub you can use `goreleaser build` or `goreleaser release --skip-publish` in your source code directory to prevent publishing to GitHub
+Binaries will be located in the `dist` folder.

 If any of these steps cause issues you can reference the [GoReleaser documentation](https://goreleaser.com/)